neftjs/neft/handler.coffee.md

 Executes a handler.

-This method is internally called by the **Netwroking.createRequest** on matched handlers.
+This method is internally called by the **Networking.createRequest** on matched handlers.

 		exec: (req, res, next) ->
 			assert.instanceOf req, Networking.Request, '::exec request argument ...'